souravvarma-24/Data_Science_with_Advanced_GENAI_Internship/Assignment_5/readme.md

 This project analyzes machine learning test scores of students belonging to three different batches.
 The objective is to understand and compare the performance of each batch using descriptive statistics and visual analysis, and to derive meaningful insights from the data.

-This is an open-ended analysis task focused on **insight generation**, not model building.
+This is an open-ended analysis task focused on insight generation rather than model building.

 ---